Batemans Bay

 Batemans Bay features a more urban dwelling mix with significant apartment living, with a higher proportion of rental properties than the broader region

-In Batemans Bay, as per the latest Census evaluation, 40.4% of dwellings were houses while 59.6% were other types such as semi-detached homes, apartments, and 'other' dwellings.
-This contrasts with Non-Metro NSW's figures of 82.6% houses and 17.4% other dwellings.
+Batemans Bay's dwelling structure, as per the latest Census, consisted of 40.4% houses and 59.6% other dwellings (semi-detached, apartments, 'other' dwellings).
+This compares to Regional NSW's 82.6% houses and 17.4% other dwellings.
 Home ownership in Batemans Bay stood at 33.6%, with mortgaged dwellings at 9.0% and rented ones at 57.4%.
-The median monthly mortgage repayment was $1,300, lower than Non-Metro NSW's average of $1,733.
-The median weekly rent in Batemans Bay was $285, compared to Non-Metro NSW's $330.
-Nationally, Batemans Bay's mortgage repayments were significantly lower at $1,300 versus the Australian average of $1,863, and rents were substantially below the national figure of $375.
+The median monthly mortgage repayment was $1,300, lower than Regional NSW's average of $1,733.
+Median weekly rent in Batemans Bay was $285, compared to Regional NSW's $330.
+Nationally, Batemans Bay's mortgage repayments were significantly lower at $1,300 versus Australia's average of $1,863, and rents were substantially below the national figure of $375.

 Frequently Asked Questions - Housing